Allergy immunology NP salary: what to expect and how to earn more

 Frequently asked questions

 What is the average allergy immunology NP salary?
 Based on aggregate survey and job posting data, the median allergy/immunology NP salary is approximately $120,000–$130,000 annually.
-The BLS all-NP median (SOC 29-1171) was $128,490 in May 2024.
-Allergy/immunology NPs in high-volume private practice with procedural competency and full practice authority can exceed $155,000.
+The BLS all-NP median (SOC 29-1171) was $132,300 in May 2025, so the specialty midpoint sits at or slightly below the all-NP median rather than above it.
+Allergy/immunology NPs in high-volume private practice with procedural competency can exceed $155,000, which clears the all-NP 75th percentile of $156,700 only at the top of that band.

 Is productivity-based pay common in allergy practices?
 Yes.
 Private allergy practices frequently use wRVU-based or collections-based compensation models.
 This can work in the allergy NP’s favor given the procedural revenue (skin testing, SCIT) that allergy generates.
 Understand whether productivity bonuses apply to NP-billed services only or include incident-to billing under physician supervision – this distinction materially affects your earning potential.